marybuie/CryptoClustering/README.md

 # CryptoClustering

-I used w3 schools for some k-clustering guidance and geeksforgeeks as a refresher for my plots, but I used the in-class assignments for probably 90% of my references.
+I used w3 schools for some help with the k-clustering, and I referenced geeksforgeeks when creating my plots, but the vast majority (probably close to 90%) of my references were in-class assignments.

-The scatter plots gave me some trouble there for a while, and at one point I had a bunch of word documents open with snippets of code that I had copied and pasted, so hopefully I haven't made any major typos or errors in my code and everything runs smoothly.
+As a side note, I started this assignment a while ago, and then I came back to it, and at one point I had several word documents open with code snippets I had copied and pasted (my scatter plots were giving me a lot of grief this time around), so hopefully I haven't made any major errors or typos and everything runs smoothly now that I've "Frankensteined" everything together!